mslopezg/GeneralObjDet/README.md

 Use labelImg to annotate the images, place annotations in same folder (will be .xml files if labelImg is used)
 <pre>pip install labelImg
 </pre>
-Change generate tf records script if using a different method of annotations.
+Change generate_tfrecord.py file if using a different method of annotations.
+<br/><br/>
 <b>Step 7.</b>Obtain model
 <br/>
 Download model from <a href="https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md">Tensorflow 2 ModelZoo</a>, extract contents, and place model folder in